airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 step 2.
 In more complicated programs, the skipping around increases dramatically.

-These \"if\"s are a class of instructions called *flow controlflow control* instructions, because they tell the computer which steps to follow and which paths to take.
+These \"if\"s are a class of instructions called *flow control* instructions, because they tell the computer which steps to follow and which paths to take.
 In the previous program, we did not have any flow control instructions, as there was only one possible path to take - exit.
 This program is much more dynamic in that it is directed by